kaanginam/gatherpass/README.md

 Forum threads are scanned with basic python requests and selenium.
 However, paste pages are dealt with a bit more specifically: It uses the Google search engine, specifically Google Indexing, to search for recent pastes on Google.
 An example Google query to find the recent pastes from `pastebin.com` after 2024-05-19:
 `site:pastebin.com after:2024-05-19`

+To successfully gather the data from forums, you will *need* to log in once.
+Otherwise, you can not use the extra reply functionality of the code.
+But there are still leaks to find in forums.
 ## Requirements
 1.  `python3.11`
 2.  `aspell-*`